Training LeNet on MNIST¶

-We will use Stochastic Gradient Descent (SGD) to solve or train our deep network.
+We will use Stochastic Gradient Descent (SGD) to solve/train our deep network.

-The behavior of the solver is specified in the following parameters
+The behavior of the solver is specified by the following parameters:

 - Max number of iterations the solver will run to train the network.

 - Regularization coefficient.
 By default, both the convolution layer and the inner product layer have L2 regularizers for their weights (and no regularization for bias).
 Those regularizations could be customized for each layer individually.
-The parameter here is just a global scaling factor for all the local regularization coefficients if any.
+The parameter here is a global scaling factor for all the local regularization coefficients.

-- This specify the policy of setting momentum during training.
-Here we are using a policy that simply use a fixed momentum of 0.9 all the time.
+- This specifies the momentum policy used during training.
+Here we are using a fixed momentum policy of 0.9 throughout training.
 See the Caffe document for rules of thumb for setting the learning rate and momentum.

-This could be a file of saved model or a directory.
+This can be a saved model file or a directory.
 For the latter case, the latest saved model snapshot will be loaded automatically before the solver loop starts.
 We will see in a minute how to configure the solver to save snapshots automatically during training.

 Coffee Breaks for the Solver¶

 Now our solver is ready to go.
-But in order to give him a healthy working plan, we decided to allow him some chances to have some coffee breaks.
+But in order to give it a healthy working plan, we provide it with some coffee breaks:

 setup_coffee_lounge(solver, save_into="$exp_dir/statistics.hdf5", every_n_iter=1000)

-This setup the coffee lounge.
-It also specify a file to save the information we accumulated in coffee breaks.
-Depending on the coffee breaks, useful statistics like objective function values during training will be saved into that file, and could be loaded later for plotting or inspecting.
+This sets up the coffee lounge, which holds data reported during coffee breaks.
+Here we also specify a file to save the information we accumulated in coffee breaks to disk.
+Depending on the coffee breaks, useful statistics such as objective function values during training will be saved, and can be loaded later for plotting or inspecting.

 add_coffee_break(solver, TrainingSummary(), every_n_iter=100)

-We also add a coffee break to save a snapshot for the trained network every 5,000 iterations.
+We also add a coffee break to save a snapshot of the trained network every 5,000 iterations:

 add_coffee_break(solver, Snapshot(exp_dir), every_n_iter=5000)

-In order to see whether we are really making progress or simply overfitting, we also wish to see the performance on a separate validation set periodically.
+In order to see whether we are really making progress or simply overfitting, we also wish to periodically see the performance on a separate validation set.
 In this example, we simply use the test dataset as the validation set.

 We will define a new network to perform the evaluation.
-The evaluation network will have exactly the same architecture, except with a different data layer that reads from validation dataset instead of training set.
+The evaluation network will have exactly the same architecture, except with a different data layer that reads from the validation dataset instead of the training set.
 We also do not need the softmax loss layer as we will not train the validation network.
-Instead, we will add an accuracy layer on the top, which will compute the classification accuracy for us.
+Instead, we will add an accuracy layer on top, which will compute the classification accuracy.

 data_layer_test = HDF5DataLayer(name="test-data", source="data/test.txt", batch_size=100) acc_layer = AccuracyLayer(name="test-accuracy", bottoms=[:ip2, :label]) test_net = Net("MNIST-test", backend, [data_layer_test, common_layers..., acc_layer])